ebzzry/ebzzry.github.io/src/en/about.md

 <div>
 <img src="/images/site/identicon.png" style="float: right; width: 50%; margin: 0px 0px 0px 10px">

-Rommel Martínez is an artificial intelligence researcher with almost three decades of professional experience in software engineering; systems administration; and programming language theory.
+Rommel Martínez is a researcher with almost three decades of professional experience in software engineering; systems administration; and programming language theory.

 His interests lie with consciousness, the mind, reality, dualism, and computationalism.
 He is currently exploring how we can use modern machines to